“If we are to prosper together in our increasingly small world, we must listen to and learn from each other’s stories.” Queen Noor of Jordan

 Hotel: We stayed for two nights at The Kempinski Ishtar Dead Sea, a large resort hotel located right of the shore of the famous salt lake which affords visitors amazing scenic views of the West Bank.
 The hotel is set in vast manicured gardens with nine swimming pools including a stunning circular infinity pool (amazing at sunset), lagoons, waterfalls and pool bars.
 We were upgraded on arrival to a spacious Ishtar Suite which was traditionally decorated and offered a good vista across the resort and beyond.

 Breakfast was served in the huge all-day dining Obelisk restaurant and although they serve bubbles to go with your eggs there is a real problem with flies and uncovered food.
-There’s a wide selection of international and local cuisine, the elevated restaurant has a huge terrace with amazing views out across the Dead Sea.
+A wide selection of international and local cuisine is offered on the elevated restaurant that has a huge terrace with amazing views out across the Dead Sea.
 We had dinner at the Ashur Pizza and Grill poolside restaurant that offered a good Italian dining experience with cocktails, fine wines and fabulous desserts.
 The Akkad Pool Grill was a perfect lunch spot that offered a varied range of salads, sandwiches, burgers etc.